0%

 Copper

-It is a naturally available metal in the form of ores which contain a small amount of iron and sulphur.
+It is a naturally available metal in the form of ores, which contain a small amount of iron and sulphur.

 Properties of Copper

-1. It has reddish-brown in colour.
+1. It has a reddish-brown colour.

 2. Its structure is crystalline.